 “Dwayne explained that the original building was constructed around 1950.
 A separate addition was built in 1975, with a courtyard between the two structures.
 Finally, a third addition was built in 1991 that enclosed and reclaimed the courtyard for academic purposes, and also provided a new cafeteria.

 “Johns Creek Elementary School is the second-largest elementary school in the entire county, with over 800 children.
 Dwayne feels the school has an excellent academic reputation, and that young parents choose to live in the community so their children can attend school there.
 It is located in the rural community of Meta, where there is a lot of poverty.
-72 percent of the students at the school receive free meals.
+Seventy-two percent of the students at the school receive free meals.
 However, the county’s overall poverty rate is so high that it has qualified for countywide free breakfasts and lunches.”

 A tireless advocate